samsammurphy/6S_emulator/README.md

 ### What are iLUTs?

 It helps to first consider a normal lookup table (LUT).
 We could run Py6S a whole bunch of times and record both the input and output values in a LUT.
 Then, later on, we could use a given set of input values to rapidly look up the output values.
-The problem with this is that the input and output values are limited to discrete values but in real life they are continuous.
+The problem with a LUT, however, is that the input and output values are discrete whilst in real life they are continuous.
 After creating a LUT we therefore interpolate it in n-dimensional space so that we can use continuous inputs and to get continuous outputs.

 ### How do I use an iLUT?